lou1306/absentee/README.md

 ## Similar software

-Absentee shares some similarities with [Coccinelle](coccinelle.lip6.fr/).
+Absentee shares some similarities with [Coccinelle](http://coccinelle.lip6.fr/).
 Coccinelle aims at handling collateral evolution (such as API changes) and automated bug finding/fixing.
 Absentee's goal, on the other hand, is to automate instrumentation of code for analysis purposes.

-[CIL](https://cil-project.github.io/cil/) is a subset of C for program analysis and transformation.
+[CIL](https://cil-project.github.io/cil/) is a subset of C for program analysis and transformation, and a tool to reduce arbitrary C programs into said subset.
+The tool, however, seems to be hardly maintained anymore.